brandonc/bootlegger/apps-script/README.md

 Once bound, the spreadsheet should contain a menu item under Add-ons called "Publish via Sheeyat" which contains two actions: "Configure" and "Publish to Web"

+#### Security

+In order for your published spreadsheets to be readable by the backend, they must be _shared with_ the service account you set up during the installation of the api server.
+This is accomplished by clicking the "Share" button and typing the email address of the service account.

 #### Configuration

-Open the "Configure" action and type in the host URL for the backend as well as the secret you established during setup.
+Open the `Add-Ons > Publish via Sheeyat > Configure` action and type in the host URL for the backend as well as the secret you established during setup.